DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/index.md

 To create a microservice gateway, perform the following steps:

-1. In the left navigation bar, click __Cloud native Gateway__ , and in the upper right corner of the __Gateway List__ page, click __Create Gateway__ to enter the page for creating the microservice gateway.
+1. In the left navigation bar, click __Cloud Native Gateway__ , and in the upper right corner of the __Gateways__ page, click __Create Gateway__ to enter the page for creating the microservice gateway.

     ![go to the create page](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/skoala/gateway/images/gw-create01.png)